ElishaKay/pinterest_bot/README.md

 All of the API Calls are located within the <a href="https://github.com/ElishaKay/amp-site-2018/blob/master/app/routes.js">routes.js file of the server</a>

 As mentioned, the server is currently deployed at: https://ampituptime.herokuapp.com/.
-Therefore, if you navigate to https://ampituptime.herokuapp.com/getimages/james987@gmail.com420946 then you'll see all of the
+Therefore, if you navigate to https://ampituptime.herokuapp.com/getimages/james987@gmail.com420946 then you'll see all of the saved images of a given client - (in this case, james987@gmail.com).
+To add more security, you can make the client code more complex.

 <h3>Calls Made only from Admin GUI:</h3>